abhinavmishra14/aws-s3-utils/README.md

 Utility to work with Amazon S3.
 This utility has features to access S3 using IAM role.

+###Note: By default test cases will be skipped.
-###Note: Use access keys before build in order to pass the test cases or use skip test parameter (-Dmaven.test.skip=true).
+###Use access keys to build in order to pass the test cases and use skip test parameter (-Dmaven.test.skip=false).

-To skip the test:
+To force run the test:
-e.g. mvn clean install -Dmaven.test.skip=true
+e.g. mvn clean install -Dmaven.test.skip=false